rafaelvsouza/mgccli_installscripts/README.md

-# MGC CLI Install Scripts
+# MGC CLI Install/Upgrade Scripts

 > [!NOTE]
 > This is an unofficial repository of Magalu Cloud CLI install scripts